Filter by Category

 with Chris Haugh

 This bundle series of 4 different (1.3 mile) walking tours of historic Mount Olivet Cemetery features stops at the final resting spots of outstanding and interesting Frederick citizens.
 Four distinct themed tours: Frederick in the 1700s/1800s; Frederick in the 1900s-Present; Frederick Black History; and Frederick in the Civil War.
 These courses can also be taken ala-carte as well, see individual listings for the tour of your interest ($20/each).
 Participants will also learn the story of how this historic "garden cemetery" came to be in 1854, and its role up to present.
-Length: 2 hours and this collection of 4 different tours will meet Wednesday evenings from 5:30-7:30pm on alternating Wednesdays April 15, 29 & May 13 & 27th.
-Apr 15 Frederick 1700s-1800s; Apr 29 Frederick Black History; May 13 Frederick 1900s-Present; May 27 Frederick Civil War.
+Length: 2 hours and this collection of 4 different tours will meet Wednesday evenings from 5:30-7:30pm on alternating Wednesdays April 29, May 13, May 27th & June 10.
+Apr 29 Frederick Black History; May 13 Frederick 1900s-Present; May 27 Frederick Civil War; June 10 Frederick 1700s-1800s.

 (We will meet at the WWI Gazebo in the middle of Areas T, U & S. Park on the lanes radiating out from the gazebo.
 Turn left after entering Mount Olivet's fromt gate and parallel Stadium Drive as the white Gazebo will eventually appear to your right under the US Flag)